aszwalek1/COM2008-Group-Project/README.md

 Authors: Alicja Szwalek, Siya Pradhan, Alexander Brown, Waigen Yau Com2008 Systems Design and Security Group Project Nov, Dec 2022

+The project is a Java Software for a fictional company that sells bikes

 ### To run the system:
 ### 1. Establish the VPN connection